Lje2me/Reflection/Research/findings.md

 # Findings
-Here I will update interesting webpages that are inspiring
+Here I will update with interesting webpages that are inspiring